lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 # ASN.1 Elements for Attestation Result in CSR

+When operating according to the RATS Passport Model, as depicted in {{fig-arch-passport}}, the CSR sent to the CA / RA will contain Attestation Results in place of Evidence or Endorsements.
+In order to clearly differentiate Background Check and Passport Model use cases, this section registers a different top-level CSR Attribute (PKCS#10) and Extension (CRMF) for carrying Attestation Results, which are syntactically identical to those for carrying Evidence and Endorsements.

 ##  Object Identifiers

 This document defines the OID depicted in {{code-ar-oid}} as an additional CSR Attribute (PKCS#10) or Extension (CRMF) to carry Attestation Results in a CSR.